style=Tips on how to successfully trace your family tree

 Rootsweb is a free research site.
 I had a stroke in 1999 and started researching my family on line.
 It's the only thing I could do for about a year until I recovered from the stroke.
 Researching my family (I had a basic start from my Aunt Lula's Bible) actually helped me recover faster because I was using my brain and motor functions.
 Rootsweb is were I started and where I hit the jackpot so to speak.
 I found my cousin's website and it was full of information on my Mother's family.
 Rootsweb has individual trees, census records, pictures of graves and much more.
 Everything on the site is put up by volunteers.

-The LDS church has the largest genealogy site in the world because it is part of their religion.
+The LDS (Morman) church has the largest genealogy site in the world because it is part of their religion.
 It is free and a very good place to search.
 They also offer classes to learn how to do genealogy on line or in their research centers.

 I found helpful suggestions for Irish research and it helped me figure out who my great grandfather was.
 The McCrory family I descend from actually used part of this formula until the late 1940s or early 1950s.